haxiomic/GPU-Fluid-Experiments/NOTES.md

 		what on earth?
 		-> seems to get worse when particles are on top of one another ?
 			=> depth testing?
-	- handle resize
 	- need fallback for interpolation when OES_texture_float_linear is not supported (simply bilerp in relevant shaders controlled by glsl define)
 	- fallback to power of two textures in fluid for speed / compatibility in gltoolbox
-	- Fluid shouldn't really manage the dye
+	- fluid shouldn't really manage the dye, nor should particles manage advection

 - Reading rigid body force data back to CPU with gl.readpixels:
 	- [http://concord-consortium.github.io/lab/experiments/webgl-gpgpu/webgl.html]()